 How long is it contagious?

-A person with the flu may be contagious the day before symptoms begins and up to 7 days after.
+A person with the flu may be contagious the day before symptom begin and up to 7 days after.
 Children and people with a weakened immune system may be contagious for even longer.

 How is the flu prevented?